 I've transitioned from large teaching hospitals to the online food world because I want to make life easier for you.
 Thank you for joining me on this journey!

 I love to cook and I'm passionate about providing you with recipes and tips that will help you take the 'complicated' out of feeding your family.
 I am the first to admit that I'm not tech savvy, so this is a whole new world for me!

-I am a Registered Dietitian Nutritionist and mom of three kids, ages 6-14!
+I am a Registered Dietitian and mom of three kids, ages 7-15.
 Yep, I've got the age span covered!

 As parents, we often end up over-complicating things and either max ourselves out or simply give up.
-That's why simple and delicious is what my recipes are all about!
+That's why simple and delicious is what my recipes and tips are all about!

 Unless it is medically necessary, I do not believe everyone should restrict anything, like dairy or gluten.
 I also do not believe that you should let weight or 'food rules' define health.
 I do believe we should enjoy food and explore different flavors, listen to our bodies and take good care of them!

 I especially love vegetables and the challenge of preparing them so that they are enjoyed by all!
 And believe it or not, cooking is relaxing for me, so you will rarely catch me sitting down.

 I understand the challenge of balancing work, kids, sports schedules, church activities, and more all while trying to feed my kids well.

 As I mentioned earlier, it's been a little over a year since our house fire.
 To say this has been a year of growth for all of us is an understatement.
 We are still not back in our home, but hopefully will be soon!